Dragon king theory: Risk management

 The dragon king concept raises many questions about how one can deal with risk.
 Of course, if possible, exposure to large risks should be avoided (often referred to as the "black swan approach").
 However, in many developments, exposure to risk is a necessity, and a trade-off between risk and return needs to be navigated.

 In an adaptive system, where prediction of dragon kings is successful, one can act to defend the system or even profit.
 How to design such resilient systems, as well as their real time risk monitoring systems, is an important and interdisciplinary problem where dragon kings must be considered.

 On another note, when it comes to the quantification of risk in a given system (whether it be a bank, an insurance company, a dike, a bridge, or a socio-economic system), risk needs to be accounted for over a period, such as annually.
 Typically one is interested in statistics such as the annual probability of loss or damage in excess of some value (value at risk), other tail risk measures, and return periods.
 To provide such risk characterizations, the dynamic dragon kings must be reasoned about in terms of annual frequency and severity statistics.
 These frequency and severity statistics can then be brought together in a model such as a compound Poisson process.

 Provided that the statistical properties of the system are consistent over time (stationary), frequency and severity statistics may be constructed based on past observations, simulations, and/or assumptions.
 If not, one may only construct scenarios.
 However, in any case, given the uncertainty present, a range of scenarios should be considered.
 Due to the shortage of data for extreme events, the principle of parsimony, and theoretical results from extreme value theory about universal tail models, one typically relies on a generalized Pareto distribution (GPD) tail model.
 However such a model excludes DKs.
-Thus, when one has sufficient reason to believe that DKs are present, or if one simply wants to consider a scenario, one may e.g., consider a density mixture of a GPD and a density for the DK regime.
+Thus, when one has sufficient reason to believe that Dragon kings are present, or if one simply wants to consider a scenario, one may e.g., consider a density mixture of a GPD and a density for the DK regime.